Top 47 ETL Interview Questions & Answers (2025)

 Transform

 The extracted data might need some cleaning or reformatting to be useful.
-For example, we might want to calculate the frequency of interaction for each student by day, week, or month.
+For example, we might want to calculate each student’s frequency of interaction by day, week, or month.

 Load